Analysis: Projecting the Seahawks’ 53-man roster following preseason loss to Colts

 CUT: Alex McGough.

-COMMENT: You get the sense the Seahawks would rather have McGough, a seventh-round pick, make the team than Davis due to a little cap savings and having someone to groom longterm.
+COMMENT: You get the sense the Seahawks would rather have McGough, a seventh-round pick, make the team than Davis due to a little cap savings and having someone to groom long term.
 But so far Davis seems the safer pick, though his interception in the end zone in the second quarter was a rough play.
 Still, Davis did lead a 68-yard drive until then.
 None of the six drives McGough guided in the second half went for longer than 20 yards.
 It wasn’t all his fault as penalties played a big role.
 But he’s going to have to show more for the Seahawks to get comfortable with the idea that they’d be one play away from needing him at quarterback.

 TAILBACK